RexLexLex/FacePlatformer/README.md

 # FacePlatformer
-Simple code to show you how to use your camera as a controller
+Simple code to show you how to use your camera as a controller using Unity and a free Asset OpenCV + Unity.